home-assistant/home-assistant.io/source/_integrations/matter.markdown

 - Bridges Aqara (Zigbee) devices connected to the hub to Matter.
 - You need to enable Matter support/firmware in the Aqara app.
-- You will need to create an Aqara (cloud) account and the app before you can use Matter.
+- You will need an Aqara (cloud) account and the app before you can use Matter.
 - See [this page](https://www.aqara.com/en/article-1583275073188196352.html) for more information including what devices are bridged.
 - Thermostat devices (climate platform) are not supported yet (but currently in development).
 - Device events for example for the wall rockers and Cube are not supported.